 Techs are constantly told to upsell products and add-on services as much as they possibly can—and generally, that’s good advice.
 However, Wright suggests techs consider building some premium costs into their services instead of upselling.

 “You’ll project a higher-end image and attract more upscale clients,” she explains.

 For example, Wright stopped offering regular manicures and now only books spa manicures, which include a hand scrub and paraffin dip built into the higher price.
 In this way, she’s guaranteed the revenue every time and avoids having to convince the client to spend more.

 Of course, it’s not always possible to build additional services into the price, so be on the lookout for opportunities to sell add-on services when your schedule allows.
 For instance, learn a few simple nail art techniques that you can perform quickly and charge extra for, suggests Beight.
 Ultimately, maximizing your profits all comes down to working smarter, not harder—even when that means rethinking what the definition of smarter really is.

 -Leslie Henry is a business development executive, licensed nail technician and the blogger behind workplaypolish.com.

-This article was fist published in the February 2018 of NAILPRO
+This article was first published in the February 2018 issue of Nailpro.